See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 Every day Charles Dickens would wake up at 7:00, eat breakfast at 8:00, and was set and ready at 9:00 to write.
 Dickens would write for 4-5 hours until 2:00 P.M.
 Stephen King writes from 7:30 a.m. till noon most days.
 Other writers set a daily word count goal.

 Whatever routine you set, treat it like your job.
-Show yourself no mercy when it comes to getting to work and completing the task at hand.
+Show yourself no mercy when it comes to completing your writing assignment.

 11. Use a Timer